microsoft/azurelinux/toolkit/docs/how_it_works/1_initial_prep.md

 The `srpmpacker` tool creates `.src.rpm` files from local specs and sources.
 The sources can be found locally, or downloaded from a source server.
 It is responsible for enforcing a matching hash for every source file.
 #### unravel
 The `unravel` tool converts a dependency graph into a set of build instructions which can be used to successfully build all local packages.
+#### validatechroot
+A tool which double checks the worker chroot has all its dependencies correctly installed.

 ## Prev: [Intro](0_intro.md), Next: [Local Packages](2_local_packages.md)